 0 Comments

-Runner's knee (patellofemoral pain syndrome) is a persistent pain at the front or inside of the knee caused by the dysfunctional movement of the kneecap during movement.
-The kneecap sits in a small groove at the centre of the knee and glides smoothly up and down as the knee bends and straightens.
-If something causes the kneecap to move abnormally, such as muscle imbalance or poor footwear, the surface underneath can become damaged, irritated, and painful.
-The pain might be mild to start with, but left untreated, runner's knee can make running too painful to continue.
-2. Shin Splints: Shin splints (also known as medial tibial stress syndrome) is a common condition characterised by a recurring pain on the inside of the shin.
+Runner's knee is a persistent pain on the inside of the knee caused by the dysfunctional movement of the knee-cap during movement.
+The knee-cap ideally sits in the centre of the knee and glides smoothly up and down as the knee bends and straightens, in a process described as tracking.
+If something causes the kneecap to track abnormally, the surface underneath can become worn, irritated and painful.
+The pain might be small to start with, however left untreated, can make running too painful to continue.
+2. Shin Splints: Shin splints (medial tibial stress syndrome) is a common condition characterised by a recurring pain on the inside of the shin.
 While the cause of this condition is not always clear, it is usually due to repeated stress where the calf muscles attach to the tibia (shin bone).
 Why this becomes painful is likely due to a combination of factors that can be identified by your physiotherapist to help you get back on track as soon as possible.
-3. Achilles Tendonitis/Tendinopathy: The Achilles tendon is the thick tendon at the back of the ankle that attaches the calf muscles to the heel bone.
-The amount of force that this tendon can absorb is impressive.
-It is vital in providing the forward propulsive force needed for running.
-If the stresses placed on the tendon exceed its strength, the tissues begin to breakdown and become painful.
-Treatment is focused on helping the healthy tendon tissues to strengthen and adapt to new forces while allowing the damaged tissue to heal and regenerate.
-Better health isn't just about looking better.
-It can also help you to feel stronger, more flexible, reduce aches and pains and feel happier overall.
-If you're an inactive person, it can be challenging to change your lifestyle.
-Here are a few tips that might make it a bit easier.
-Sign up for a race or event:
+3. Achilles Tendonitis (tendinopathy): The achilles tendon is the thick tendon at the back of the ankle that attaches the calf muscles to the heel bone.
+The amount of force that this tendon can absorb is impressive and is vital in providing the propulsive force needed for running.
+If the stresses placed on the tendon exceed its strength, the tendon begins to break down and become painful.
+Your physiotherapist is able to assess any factors that may contribute to this issue, including footwear, training errors and any biomechanical concerns. |

 Categories